fiveohhh/cham9000/docs/source/index.rst

 there is support for sensing the "Presence" of things, log/report temperatures, communicate with a Radiothermostat_.

+The CHAM9000 is currently limited to monitoring a few different types of sensors.
+However, the current state is only a jumping stone for what it is really capable of.
+Future revisions will have documented APIs that will allow third party developers to develop there own modules to plug in any type of sensor.
+There will also be support for the CHAM9000 to initiate calls to remote nodes.
+Currently the CHAM9000 only accepts connections, and this severly limits its ability to operate in a full fledged home automation system.

 Getting Started
 ========================
 The following links will provide some help in setting up your system as well